ankitkochar/bms/readme.md

 ### 5. Start PostgreSQL

-Ensure PostgreSQL is running and the database (e.g., `bookdb`) is created.
+Ensure PostgreSQL is running and create the database (e.g., `bookdb`).

 ---